 You must have a valid Louisiana License or a current license from another state.
 Must not have excessive moving violations on your record.
 NOTE: Automatic disqualification will result should the applicant's driving record show 5 moving violations; or 2 serious violations with accidents.

 If an applicant is involved in litigation, said applicant may be placed in a pending status until all civil litigation has been concluded.
 The applicant will be required to bring a certified photocopy of documentation from the respective jurisdiction where the proceedings were held, indicating that all proceedings have concluded.

-Currently, the annual salary for an entry-level Police Officer is $31,000.00 per year.
-The City also pays a supplemental benefit of $6,000.00 per year until the police officer becomes eligible for the State Supplemental pay.
+Currently, the annual salary for an entry-level Police Officer is $36,000.00 per year.
+The City also pays a supplemental benefit of $6,000.00 for the first year until the police officer becomes eligible for the State Supplemental pay.
+Following the first year, the City stops paying the supplemental benefit, and instead the officer may received $6,000.00 per year in State Supplemental pay.
 Applicants hired with a P.O.S.T.
-Certificate and receiving State Supplemental Pay will receive $37,000.00 per year, inclusive of State Supplemental Pay.
+Certificate and receiving State Supplemental Pay will receive $40,000.00 per year, inclusive of State Supplemental Pay.